OpenLLM-France/wikiplaintext/README.md

 The following command will
 1. Download the latest version of Wikipedia dump from [Wikimedia Enterprise HTML dump](https://dumps.wikimedia.org/other/enterprise_html/runs)
+    <br>_Note:_ do not launch more than 4 downloads in parallel, as it can lead to a 503 error from Wikimedia.
 2. Extract then ndjson files from the dump
-3. Extract one HTML file per Wikipedia page
-4. Parse each HTML file to get a clean plain text, and save it in a file
+3. For each page, extract HTML content and convert it to a clean plain text (markdown format)
+4. Save the resulting plain text files in parquet files in the output directory

 ```bash
 python dump_wiki_html.py \